Pseudo Relevance Feedback with Deep Language Models and Dense Retrievers: Successes and Pitfalls: Results

 \subsubsection{Summary}

-To summarize, when used for reranking, CA tends to improve more on MAP, BB+PRF-R tends to have more improvements for RR, and BB+PRF-A tends to improve more on nDCG@\{1, 3, 10\}.
+When used for reranking, CA tends to improve more on MAP, BB+PRF-R tends to have more improvements for RR, and BB+PRF-A tends to improve more on nDCG@\{1, 3, 10\}.
 In general, all methods tend to improve more nDCG than RR or MAP.
+When applying the BERT reranker after vector-based PRF, both ANCE-based and RepBERT-based improve MAP on all datasets, but there are no improvements nor losses on the remaining metrics across all datasets.

 When used for retrieval, A+PRF-A is, overall, a better representation, as it improves all metrics and outperforms all baselines.
 R+PRF-R performs worse than A+PRF-A. This is because RepBERT(R) baseline is worse than ANCE(A) baseline across most metrics, causing the top ranked results to contain less relevant passages compared to A: hence, the PRF mechanism receives a noisier relevance signal from the feedback passages.